RafaelSantos777/TuxBot/README.md

 ### Other features

 * To interact with the bot, you may use either the modern slash commands and the classic prefixes.
-Use the `prefix` command to achieve this.
+Use the `prefix` command to set the prefix.
 * The bot will leave the voice channel automatically if alone.

 ## How To Install